 CRISIS PLANNING AND AUDITS

-Our firm performs crisis risk audits to discover where your vulnerabilities lie such as employee issues, IT, finances, environmental challenges, etc. We also prepare clients for the possibility of external crises, such as natural disasters and damaging social media.
-Companies that are prepared are capable of efficiently handling crises.
+Tucker/Hall’s crisis planning audits help companies prepare for incidents which can help your organization recover more quickly and protect your long-term reputation.
+Our firm conducts crisis risk audits to identify your vulnerabilities, including employee issues, IT, finances, and environmental challenges.
+We also prepare clients for the possibility of external crises, such as natural disasters and damaging social media.

 Our crisis planning and audit services include: